 This is where Reggie’s bodywork becomes central.
 I say it over and over but no one on the course really believes me: it’s 100% somatic and it’s simply about relaxing the body and staying ‘in’.
 Not rushing out into the tensed-up scrunch of “I-me-my” thinking.

 What becomes obvious as we practice in this way – relaxing, enjoying the body, keeping it simple and open – is that the scrunch of thinking about yourself is painful and it’s boring.
 Those endless repetitions of the ‘i-me-my’ storyline are chokingly dull and really, really boring.
 Whereas, we discover, to our amazement, being in the body is pleasant, simple, spacious, and endlessly surprising.

-First you learn not to be distracted, then you drop below the boring I-me-my thoughts and they you enter the velvety dark/brightness of the body and below that into the Earth and it’s full of surprises.
+First, you learn not to be distracted.
+Then you drop below the boring I-me-my thoughts and then you enter the velvety dark/brightness of the body and below that into the Earth and it’s full of surprises.
 And it’s sacred.

-I found myself on several occasions sitting out in the warm night air just in a t-shirt, so intensely tuned into the humming energy and swirling sounds of the island that it was as if my edges had disappeared and I was being lived on a bigger scale, It was dreamlike but it was also very visceral and vivid.
+I found myself on several occasions sitting out in the warm night air just in a t-shirt.
+So intensely tuned into the humming energy and swirling sounds of the island that it was as if my edges had disappeared.
+I was being lived on a bigger scale.
+It was dreamlike but it was also very visceral and vivid.

 And I suppose that is what I took away from the island so powerfully this year.
 That samadhi is not just a dry exercise in clarity and discipline.
 It is the portal into something magical and something sacred.
 And that we can’t get there by following the path of overstimulation or by thinking about it.
 It’s a path downwards, down below thoughts.
 Down through the darkness of the body and out into the magic of the world around us.
 And it feels good.